bryanxtong/LearnMicroservicesWithSpringBoot3-Redis/README.md

-# Learn Microservices with Spring Boot 3 - (Spring Cloud and Kafka)
+# Learn Microservices with Spring Boot 3 - (Spring Cloud and Redis)
 This repository contains the source code of the practical use case described in the book [Learn Microservices with Spring Boot 3 (3rd Edition)](https://link.springer.com/book/10.1007/978-1-4842-9757-5).
-And I made some changes to logback kafka appender to add headers https://github.com/danielwegener/logback-kafka-appender and add micrometer zipkin trace support.
+And I made some changes to add a logback redis appender https://github.com/kmtong/logback-redis-appender and add micrometer zipkin trace support.

 ## Features